 When someone talks about ‘Rating and Valuation Department’ (RVD), what is the first thing that pops up to your mind?
 Rates, government rent or valuation of properties?
 In addition to calculating and collecting the rates and government rent of your property, RVD actually delivers a lot more services to the public.
-Here are the 5 useful services that you might have never heard about!
+Here are 5 useful services that you might have never heard about!

 Objections to Rateable Values